Updated: April 2018

 My bank account details:

-Maybe you want to surprise my little girl?
+Or rather for our little princess?
 Here is her wishlist - it keeps the ladies in good mood and as you know: happy wife - happy life!

 In case this whole thing is new to you - here some background.
 No - I would never have imagined that this little logo will spread that far.